 What laws are being proposed in your state that could hurt people in the LGBTQ+ community?
 Set aside half an hour to call your elected officials to advocate for LGBTQ+ rights once a week.

 There are opportunities to live out our allyship and make the spaces in which we live, work, and move more welcoming and affirming to LGBTQ+ people on a daily basis.
 These conversations and actions become easier when we see allyship not as a badge we have earned, but as an ongoing process of reflection and action.

+This blog is authored by Cordelia Loots-Gollin, MSW, LCSW.
 IntraSpectrum Counseling, Chicago’s leading psychotherapy practice dedicated to the LGBTQ+ community, is commemorating National Coming Out Day ALL WEEK – with coming out stories, blogs, and resources for LGBTQ+ individuals, friends and allies.
 Check back often, and take time to celebrate in your own way – even if coming out today doesn’t feel safe or comfortable, know that you always have our support.
-For anyone needing affirming and validating support in their healing, contact us or call (773) 750-3505.
+For anyone needing affirming and validating support in their healing, please click here or email us at email@example.com.